AMORE: Adaptive Multi-Output Operator Network for Stiff Chemical Kinetics

-The mean of relative $L_2$ error in training for the trunk training for the three different runs is shown in \Cref{Table:Syngas:2-step Trunk trining error}.
-The convergence of the mean of the relative $L_2$ error with epoch for the trunk training is shown in \Cref{Figure:Syngas:Covergence 2-step training L2 trunk training} (in \Cref{Appendix:Subsection:Syngas problem}).
-Similarly to the one-step training, in the trunk training of the two-step training, we observed that the error was reduced when we considered the adaptive loss function in both cases, ResNet and KAN.
-Furthermore, the error in the case of KAN is smaller than that in ResNet.
-The errors between different runs are small.
+The mean of relative $L_2$ error in training for the trunk training for the three different runs is shown in \Cref{Table:Syngas:2-step Trunk trining error} (in \Cref{Appendix:Subsection:Syngas problem}) and the convergence with epoch for the trunk training is shown in \Cref{Figure:Syngas:Covergence 2-step training L2 trunk training} (in \Cref{Appendix:Subsection:Syngas problem}).
+After training the trunk network with different types of network architecture and different loss functions, we trained the branch using the reconstructed output labeled data ($\bm{U} = \bm{R}^*\bm{A}^*$).
+We consider three different loss functions, non-adaptive and two types of adaptive loss functions, as discussed in \Cref{Subsection:Two-step training}.
+The mean of relative $L_2$ error for three independent runs is shown in \Cref{Table:Syngas:2-step branch training testing error}.
+Similar to the previous observation, in this case as well, we observed that the error reduces as the adaptive loss function is considered.